passbolt/passbolt_docker/README.md

 We, at passbolt, encourage users that do not require any special modifications to `docker pull` our [official docker image from the docker hub](https://hub.docker.com/r/passbolt/passbolt/).

-# Build this image
+# Build the image

 Inside the repo directory:

 `$ docker build . -t passbolt:local`

-# How to use this image?
+# How to use the local image?

 ## Start passbolt instance